Skip to Content

 How long do lawnmower tires last?

-A good lawnmower tire should last at least up to 5 years, depending on the usage.
+A good lawnmower tire should last up to 5 years, depending on the usage.
 The lifespan of tires depends mainly on the material, usage, and mileage.
 If you use your lawnmower a lot, or the terrain is hard for your tires, the life span will be shorter.
-You can expect a longer tire life when you use rubber tires instead of plastic ones.
+You can expect a longer tire life using rubber tires instead of plastic ones.

 Signs to Replace Tires in Lawnmowers

 Let’s face it.
-There is nothing like repair with a tire burst unless you take it back to the factory for recycling.
-Then, you can whet blunt lawnmower blades or even clean clogged gas filters.
+There is nothing like repairing a tire burst unless you take it back to the factory for recycling.
+Then, you can whet blunt lawnmower blades or clean clogged gas filters.
 However, with tires, the approach to maintenance is different.
 You can take precautions that will help prevent dry rot, but there is only one way about it when age catches up with tires.
-It is always that time you replaced old worn-out tires with brand new ones.
+It is always that time you replace old, worn-out tires with brand-new ones.

 Of course, you should expect new tires to have a good tread for good traction on the surface, but that’s a story for another day.
 We will look at factors to consider when buying tires later on; meanwhile, the following signs should get you shopping for spare tires: